accenture016/Check-Postgres-Replication/README.md

-# check_postgres_replication
+# Check Postgres Replication

 Script to check postgres replication

+Tested on PostrgreSQL 9.5

 Original by https://exchange.nagios.org/directory/Plugins/Databases/PostgresQL/Check-postgres-replication/details

-Edited adding password as variable
+Edited by adding password as variable parameter on CLI ./myscript parameter1 parameter2... password

 HOW TO USE: